The evolution of velocity dispersion in the Sco-Cen OB association: Online Material

 \section{Online Material}

-We provide an online source catalogue (to be uploaded to Vizier), listing all stellar members of the investigated Sco-Cen clusters, including information on cluster labels and names, ages, derived parameters, and the used RV data.
+We provide an online source catalogue (available on Vizier), listing all stellar members of the investigated Sco-Cen clusters, including information on cluster labels and names, ages, derived parameters, and the used RV data.
 The final used RV value is either the measurement with the lowest RV uncertainty or the only available RV measurement.
-In column \texttt{Ref}, the respective RV References are listed, which indicate from which survey the measurement was taken.
+In column \texttt{Ref}, the respective RV References are listed, which indicate from which survey the measurement was taken (see Table~\ref{tab:ref}).
 Additionally, we give the weighted mean and weighted standard deviation if a source has more than one RV measurement from different surveys.
 This gives information on possible multiples.
-We also list the \texttt{VSCATTER} parameter from \mbox{APOGEE2} if available.
+We also list the scatter parameter from SDSS if available (\texttt{std\_v\_rad}).
 Finally, the derived parameters, including \textit{XYZ} and \textit{UVW}, are listed as well (see also Sect.~\ref{apx:parameters}).
-We flag the sources that pass our quality criteria in column \texttt{used\_stab} and \texttt{used\_rv}.
-The first is used for the 5D sample ($\texttt{used\_stab} = 1$) and the second for the 6D sample ($\texttt{used\_rv}=1$).
+We flag the sources that pass our quality criteria in column \texttt{used\_stab} and \texttt{used\_rvs}.
+The first is used for the 5D sample ($\texttt{used\_stab} = 1$) and the second for the 6D sample ($\texttt{used\_rvs}=1$).

-The cluster properties are reported in a second online catalogue (to be uploaded to Vizier), containing median, mean, standard deviation, and their errors for the investigated parameters (as obtained via bootstrapping), which are the positions and motions (heliocentric and LSR corrected), including l, b, X, Y, Z, RV\_HEL, RV\_LSR, v\_l\_lsr, v\_b\_lsr, U, V, W, U\_LSR, V\_LSR, W\_LSR.
-Moreover, we list the medians and uncertainties of the cumulative \sigdrei and size for each time step, which were used to construct Figs.~\ref{fig:cumul-vel-xyz-disp} and \ref{fig:cumul-vel-clusters}.
+The cluster properties are reported in a second online catalogue (available on Vizier), containing median, mean, standard deviation, and their errors for the investigated parameters (as obtained via bootstrapping), which are the positions and motions (heliocentric and LSR corrected), including l, b, X, Y, Z, RV\_HEL, RV\_LSR, v\_l\_lsr, v\_b\_lsr, U, V, W, U\_LSR, V\_LSR, W\_LSR.
+Moreover, we list in a third online catalogue (available on Vizier) the medians and uncertainties of the cumulative \sigdrei and size for each time step, which were used to construct Figs.~\ref{fig:cumul-vel-disp} and \ref{fig:cumul-vel-clusters}.

 \end{appendix}